Karen M. Morin

 Prisoners and animals: An historical carceral geography

 Bio: Karen M. Morin is Professor of Geography and Associate Provost at Bucknell University in Lewisburg, Pennsylvania, USA.
-She received her PhD in Geography at the University of Nebraska-Lincoln in 2006.
 Her interests span the history of geographical thought and literacy in North America, nineteenth-century travel writing, postcolonial geographies, geography of religion, carceral geography, and critical animal studies.
-Her current project explores the close linkages across human and non-human animal carcerality and captivity via analysis of the prison-agricultural and medical-industrial complexes, with a book in progress on that topic, Carceral Space, Prisoners and Animals.
+Her current book explores the close linkages across human and non-human animal carcerality and captivity via analysis of the prison-, agricultural-, and medical-industrial complexes.

 “Women, Religion, & Space: Global Perspectives on Gender and Faith”, co-edited with Jeanne Kay Guelke (2007)